marcurdy/dfir-toolset/ThreatHunt.md

 3) SANS Finding Evil in the Whitelist

-Checking for Lateral Movement on Linux
+#Detecting Lateral Movement in Linux

 * Determine timeframe of event
   * External source